WoW Burning Crusade Pre-Patch Launch Hits Major Snags with Boost Issues

 Server moves blindsided players too.
 Maladath, an Australian server, got moved to US data centres without proper warning.
 Ellis admitted this was a massive communication failure.

-"Yes Maladath AU has moved to the US, this is insane because the coms telling you the realm is closing (it is down to a few hundred players at peak) was entirely missed which is a huge fail," he posted.
+"Yes Maladath AU has moved to the US, this is insane because the coms telling you the realm is closing (it is down to a few hundred players at peak) was entirely missed which is a huge fail" he posted.
 The server was meant to be shut down.
 That information never reached players properly.

 Free character transfers are coming later today.
 Players on Maladath get moves to either the PVE realm Dreamscythe or PVP realm Nightslayer.
 Character creation on Maladath?
 Disabled.